-We also have remaining the case where a segment of length at least $d$ enters the square $S$ and touches the left edge, as opposed to the above case where the segment $d$ touched the right edge of $S$.
-But here the situation is essentially identical to the one already considered, and it is easily verified that the analysis above covers this case, and the same parameter $\beta_{2}$ used above suffices for this case.
+\end{enumerate} We also have remaining the case where a segment of length at least $d$ enters the square $S$ and touches the left edge, as opposed to the above case where the segment $d$ touched the right edge of $S$.
+But here the situation is basically identical to the one already considered, and the above analysis covers this case, and the same parameter $\beta_{2}$ used above suffices for this case.
 Thus the same uniform lower bound of $\beta_2 l_{v}(\gamma)$ can be used for the two lower bounds on $d$ coming from these two cases in the subsequent analysis.